Ardrito/calibrate_and_get_camera_matrix/README.md

 This tool provides a script and GUI to capture images and extract several camera matrix parameters for a stereo camera setup (or just an individual camera if preferred).

 ## How to use
 Run either GUI.py or Capture_Calibrate.py
 Use a chessboard pattern ( number of squares horizontally != number of squares vertically ) move the chessboard around the scene slowly, at a distance representative of the planned use case.
 Images will be captured at "snap_time" interval if a valid chessboard is visible to the camera.
 Recommended images: >20
-Minimum recommended grid size: 11x10 (Larger likely to produce better results, depends on intended application) R - The rotation between cameras must be provided in Capture_Calibrate if R != 0 T - Can be provided in the GUI if needed, or through Capture_Calibrate
+Minimum recommended grid size: 11x10 (Larger likely to produce better results, depends on intended application)
+R - The rotation between cameras must be provided in Capture_Calibrate if R != 0
+T - Can be provided in the GUI if needed, or through Capture_Calibrate.

 Sample to use the output .npz file:
 ```